kaapomoi/lut_back_end_course/coursework/diary.md

 #### 08.06.2021

-I followed the express crash course tutorial and learned new concepts like rendering pages from templates.
+I followed the express crash course tutorial and learned new concepts like rendering pages from templates, implementation of an API with express and node.js